First of all, we all should understand Rama is not just Sita’s husband.

 The above Shloka literally will shock many people, this is a very unknown fact.
-Shravana Kumar was not born to Brahmin parents as mentioned earlier still his father says that since Dashrath killed his ascetic son unknowingly, he will not get sin of Brahamahatya !!
+Shravana Kumar was not born to Brahmin parents as mentioned earlier still his father says that since Dashrath killed his ascetic son unknowingly, he will not get the sin of Brahamahatya !!

-“Pronouncing the curse thus on me, that couple wept many times pitiably, placed their body on the funeral pile and proceeded to heaven.”
+“Pronouncing the curse thus on me, that couple wept many times pitiably, placed their body on the funeral pile, and proceeded to heaven.”

 I have also seen people having this misconception that only people of higher varnas by birth were allowed to issue curses, Valmiki Ramayana ends that myth too.

 The reason why Dashrath could have got sin of Brahmahatya can be understood from various other sources very well.

 जन्मना जायते शूद्रः संस्काराद्द्विज उच्यते ॥ This is from Skanda Purana, it says all are Shudras from birth, with samskaras they become dwij.

 Brāhmaṇas, kṣatriyas, vaiśyas and śūdras are distinguished by their qualities of work, O chastiser of the enemy, in accordance with the modes of nature.

 यथेमां वाचं कल्याणीमावदानि जनेभ्यः ब्रह्मराजन्याभ्या शूद्राय चार्याय च स्वाय चारणाय।। This mantra from Shukla Yajur Veda says that Shudras and women must be taught, Vedas are for everybody.
 This debunks 2 lies that are circulated by propagandists Not only do people talk with Shudras they were taught also.
 (Shudra here is not birth based)